dudeperf3ct/dudeperf3ct.github.io/content/projects/zed_extension.md

 ShowToc: false
 ---

 I am using [Zed editor](https://zed.dev/) especially the [Vim mode](https://zed.dev/docs/vim) for quite some time.
-VSCode editor my previous thing.
+VSCode editor was my previous editor.
 The experience on VSCode was laggy and slow using [VSCodeVim](https://github.com/VSCodeVim/Vim).
 I'll blame my machine for that, rather than my not-so-great Vim skills.

 I quite like the [Camouflage](https://marketplace.visualstudio.com/items?itemName=zeybek.camouflage) VSCode extension by [zeybek](https://marketplace.visualstudio.com/publishers/zeybek).
 This extension hides the sensitive environment variables in the `.env` file by hiding their values.
 No more "oops" moment.

-Perfect excuse to learn Rust - Create a similar extension for Zed.
+This seems like a perfect opportunity to learn Rust - Create a similar extension for Zed editor.

 ---

 > Project code: https://github.com/dudeperf3ct/zed-camouflage

-After looking around, I found out that slash command approach should be used to implement this.
+After looking around, I found out that [slash command](https://zed.dev/docs/extensions/slash-commands) approach should be used to implement this.
 The idea being adding `/mask` slash command, the contents of `.env` file would be masked.

-The assitant panel in Zed is not intutive.
-I had to click aimlessly to find "Assitant panel" where slash commands can be inserted.
+> The assistant panel in Zed is not intuitive.
+I had to click aimlessly to find "Assistant panel" where slash commands can be inserted.

+> The assistant panel is located at the bottom right (or shortcut `Ctrl + ?`).
+In there click on the `+` followed by "New Text Thread" (or shortcut `ctrl + alt + n`).

-Attempt 1: Slash command `run_slash_command`
+**Attempt 1**: Slash command `run_slash_command`

 The steps would be